Did you know there are three bioluminescent bays in Puerto Rico – and you can visit all of them?

 What are bioluminescent bays?

 Let’s back up a bit.
-Considering there are only 5 bioluminescent bays in the world, you might not know what I’m even talking about!
+Considering there are only five bioluminescent bays in the world, you might not know what I’m even talking about!

-In a nutshell, bioluminescent bays are bodies of water that glow at night.
+In a nutshell, bioluminescent bays are bodies of water that glow in the dark.

-The glow occurs when there is an overabundance of an organism called dinoflagellate that glows a bright blue when disturbed.
+The glow occurs when there is an overabundance of microscopic organisms called dinoflagellate that casts a stunning blue green light or blue white glow when disturbed.

 Bays like the ones in Puerto Rico are perfect breeding grounds for dinoflagellates because they are enclosed and filled with nutrients from mangrove trees.